juju2143/winamp2-js/README.md

 Works in modern versions of Firefox, Safari and Chrome.
 Untested in IE.

+This fork contains a few dirty hacks that adds Shoutcast/Icecast streaming support and ponies and might have broken other stuff.

 ## Features

 - Drag in local sound or skin files or load them via the "eject" button